BensThoughts/next-mdx-filesystem/README.md

 }
 ```

-`postDir` is the primary directory where all of your mdx files are stored.
+`postsDir` is the primary directory where all of your mdx files are stored.
 It
 can be a relative path, absolute path, or just the name of the directory if the
 directory is in the root of the project.